Yash-sudo-web/Yash-sudo-web/README.md

 **Talking about Personal Stuff:**
-- 🌱 I’m currently learning Blockchain development;
+- 🌱 I’m currently learning Cybersecurity;
 - 🤔 My interests are with Web Development, Open Source Contributions and technology in general.;
 - 💼 I’m pursuing a Bachelor's degree in Computer Science Engineering;
 - 💬 Ask me about anything, I am happy to help;